Criticisms of globalization: Threats to animal livelihood

-Increased Emissions
+Increased emissions

 Globalization is criticized for its role in increasing carbon dioxide emissions.
 The increased volume of international trade increases energy consumption as seen in a 2001 study revealing a relationship between economic globalization and trade openness leads to energy consumption and CO_{2} emissions.
-International trade relies on various means of transportation including trains, trucks, planes, boats, and ships, each emitting a large quantity of emissions.
+International trade relies on various means of transportation including trains, motorised vehicles, planes, boats, and ships, each emitting a large quantity of emissions.
 The development of the transportation sector has greatly contributed to the rise of greenhouse gas; the transportation sector in the United States alone emits 1.9 billion tons of CO_{2} annually.
 The farther a good travels, the more fuel is burned, releasing CO_{2}.
 These emissions contribute to climate change, ocean acidification, and decreased biodiversity.

 Moreover, the good being traded is created using electricity and intermediate goods, which are oftentimes products from international trading.
 In 2018, countries under the Regional Comprehensive Economic Partnership (China, South Korea, Australia, New Zealand, and ten countries of ASEAN) accounted for 39.1% of global CO_{2} emissions.
 Through globalization, trade partnerships have been created to facilitate easy international trade for intermediate goods.
 This ease allows for more goods to be traded internationally for a cheaper export price, encouraging foreign countries to continue transporting goods, and thus increasing CO_{2} emissions.

-Invasive Species
+Invasive species

 Globalization intensifies the spread of invasive species through the increase of trade transportation.
 Today, the development of trading has open trade routes and markets across the globe.
 The increased methods of transportation allows living organisms to latch on to the shipping containers and travel to a new location where it can grow invasive without the checks and balances present in its natural environment.
 Rising volumes of air and ship transport are identified as the main source of marine invasions.

-Invasive species contribute to economic harm by altering the ecosystem, causing native biodiversity loss, and preventing native plant growth.
-Scientists say that invasive species creates lasting effects on the environment.
-A 2006 study found that the invader garlic mustard virtually eliminated all mycorrhizal fungi colonization, which dramatically damaged the ability for native canopy species to regenerate.
-The invader's antifungal effects reduced the seeding growth of mycorrhizal fungi-dependent plants, and the effects of the garlic mustard were still recorded 2 years after its removal.